-- A. The unlawful use, possession, sale, distribution or being under the influence of alcohol, non-medically prescribed controlled substances, or misuse of prescribed medications and/or over-the-counter medications or herbs that may alter behavior will not be permitted in the clinical agency or school environment. - B. All students have the responsibility for keeping themselves drug free at all times.
-This includes but is not limited to, in environments such as clubs and private parties. - C. Non-medically prescribed controlled substances and over the counter medications refers to any substance that is capable of altering the mood, perception, behavior, and judgment of the individual consuming it, and to any substance obtained with improper prescription or taken in a non-prescribed manner. - D. "Clinical Agency" includes the agency's premises and situations where a student is representing the school in his/her capacity as a student of any Nursing and Allied Health program, or while operating any vehicle for a BSC School of Nursing and Allied Health event.
+A. The unlawful use, possession, sale, distribution or being under the influence of alcohol, cannabis including marijuana, non-medically prescribed controlled substances, or misuse of prescribed medications and/or over-the-counter medications or herbs that may alter behavior will not be permitted in the clinical agency or school environment.
+If a student should be found guilty by law enforcement of any unlawful event the student will be immediately dismissed from the program and referred to student affairs for further disciplinary action.

+B. All students have the responsibility for keeping themselves drug free at all times.
+This includes but is not limited to, environments such as clubs and private parties.

+C. Non-medically prescribed controlled substances and over the counter medications refers to any substance that is capable of altering the mood, perception, behavior, and judgment of the individual consuming it, and to any substance obtained with improper prescription or taken in a non-prescribed manner.

-- E. "Under the influence" means the student is affected by drugs(s) (both prescription and/or over the counter), alcohol, or the combination, in any detectable manner. - F. Any violation of these rules will result in immediate drug testing and if found positive dismissal from their respective program. - G. Any substance abuse which occurs outside of clinical hours and affects the student's clinical /classroom performance, will be subject to drug testing at the student's expense and potentially dismissed from their respective program if a positive screen is returned.
+D."Clinical Agency" includes the agency's premises and situations where a student is representing the school in his/her capacity as a student of any Nursing and Allied Health program, or while operating any vehicle for a BSU College of Health Sciences "Under the influence" means the student is affected by drugs(s) (both prescription and/or over the counter), alcohol, or the combination, in any detectable manner.

+E.Any violation of these rules will result in immediate drug testing and if found positive dismissal from their respective program.

+F.Any substance abuse which occurs outside of clinical hours and affects the student's clinical /classroom performance, will be subject to drug testing at the student's expense and potentially dismissed from their respective program if a positive screen is returned.